What Is Work.Com? Salesforce Workplace Operations Solutions

 • Individuals: Health assessments, guided interview templates.

-• Risks to communities: Person-to-person relationship mapping.
+• Risks to Communities: Person-to-person relationship mapping.

-• Geographic hotspots: Regional areas or specific sites.
+• Geographic Hotspots: Regional areas or specific sites.

 The app has the look and feel of Health Cloud and Marketing Cloud’s Audience Builder: